Towards 6G with Connected Sky: UAVs and Beyond: Beyond Low-Altitude UAVs

 \section{Beyond Low-Altitude UAVs}

 In the previous sections, we mainly focused on providing connectivity for low-altitude UAVs.
-Nonetheless, the need for limitless connectivity is ever-growing and in fact goes beyond low-altitude UAVs.
-Hence, in this section, we discuss two aspects towards a further connected sky: 1) providing broadband connectivity to high-altitude aircraft using direct air-to-ground (A2G) communications, and 2) how NTNs can complement terrestrial networks.
+Nonetheless, the need for limitless connectivity is ever-growing and goes beyond low-altitude UAVs.
+Here, we discuss two aspects towards a further connected sky: 1) providing broadband connectivity to high-altitude aircraft using direct air-to-ground (A2G) communications, and 2) how NTNs can complement terrestrial networks.